 - Begin with money students won’t have to pay back, such as scholarships, grants, and work-study.
 These can become critical tools to help students and families make college more affordable because they help reduce the total price tag.
 Even so, it can be difficult to understand where to find them and how they fit into a student’s greater college financial plan.

-Sallie Mae offers a number of free tools to help students access and understand their options, and you don’t have to be a Sallie Mae loan customer to access them.
-The free scholarship search tool is one of the most popular tools for students looking for more opportunities.
-In 2020 alone, 24,000 students were connected to scholarships, covering $67 million in college costs.
+Sallie Mae offers a number of free tools to help students access and understand their options, including a scholarship search tool, and you don’t have to be a Sallie Mae loan customer to access them.
 Families should also utilize planning calculators to get a sense of the bigger paying-for-college picture.
 Sallie Mae’s planning calculator allows students to enter savings, scholarships, grants and loans and see the full cost of attending a school.

 - Explore federal student loan options, which account for about 90% of today’s outstanding college loans.
 That starts with completing the Free Application for Federal Student Aid (FAFSA®).
 Unfortunately, too many families skip the FAFSA because they think it’s too complicated or that they won’t qualify for financial aid.
 This oversight means potentially missing out on thousands of dollars in financial aid.